 Back to Insights / Read More About Financial Planning

-You Can Donate a 529 – But It’s a Bit Tricky
+You Can’t Donate a 529 Plan – But You Have Alternatives

 Steven Rinn, CFP®